karttur/basin_extract_docs/_posts/2020/2020-10-24-basin-delineate-00a.markdown

 ---
 <script src="https://karttur.github.io/common/assets/js/karttur/togglediv.js"></script>

+Later [generation of DEMs](https://karttur.github.io/geoimagine02-docs/blog/blog-global-dems/) have no voids, even when the coverage is global.
+Further, the hydrological corrections discussed in this article are depreciated and instead included in the [DEM processing belonging to Kartturs' GeoImagine Framework](https://karttur.github.io/geoimagine02-docs/blog/dem/).

 ## Introduction

 Land locked region of voids or "no data" in DEMs gorge up all entering flow vectors.
 This causes under estimation of downstream flow and errors in for example flooding and water balance models.
 The objective of the instructions in this post is to remove all land enclosed "no data" regions from the DEM to use for basin delineation.
 The post is part of the instruction on [Basin delineation from Digital Elevation Models](../../).

 ## Prerequisites

 You must have setup GRASS 7 and imported a DEM as described under [Installation & Setup](../../basindelineatesetup).
-If you want to use the python package [basin_extract](https://github.com/karttur/basin_extract) you must also have prepared an XML file as outlined in a [previous post](../basin-delineate-00).
+If you want to use the python package [basin_extract](https://github.com/karttur/basin_extract) you must also have prepared an json parameterization file as outlined in a [previous post](../basin-delineate-intro).

 ### DEM coastal "no data" errors